intersystems-community/irisdemo-demo-htap/README.md

 ## How to run the demo against other databases

+You can run this speed test against other database such as:
+* MySql
+* Hana
+* Others will be coming

+### MySQL

-Let's say we want to run this demo against MySQL.
-The steps are very similar:
+To run this demo against MySQL:

 ```bash
 wget https://raw.githubusercontent.com/intersystems-community/irisdemo-demo-htap/master/docker-compose-mysql.yml